dedatekksolutions/lilac-valley/static/README.md

 2. **Test Gunicorn**:
-   Run Gunicorn manually to ensure it works with your Flask app:
+   Run Gunicorn manually to ensure it works with Flask app:

    gunicorn -w 4 -b 0.0.0.0:8080 app:app

-   - `-w 4`: Number of worker processes (adjust based on your instance’s CPU).
+   - `-w 4`: Number of worker processes (adjust based on instance’s CPU).
    - `-b 0.0.0.0:8080`: Binds the app to port 8080 and allows access from external IPs.

 3. **Access the Website**:
-   Use your EC2 instance's public IP or DNS, e.g., `http://<ec2-public-ip>:8080`.
+   Use EC2 instance's public IP or DNS, e.g., `http://<ec2-public-ip>:8080`.

 ---

 ## **Optional: Running Flask with Gunicorn as a Systemd Service**

-To ensure your Flask app starts automatically on boot using Gunicorn:
+To ensure Flask app starts automatically on boot using Gunicorn:

 1. **Create a Systemd Service File**: